No products in the cart.

-- You can make them into anything – I use them here as an art tool, but I’ve also made them for different kinds of movements (hop/wiggle/twirl), story-telling prompts and words for spelling practice.
+- You can make them into anything – I use them here as an art tool, but I’ve also made them for different kinds of movements (hop/wiggle/twirl), story-telling prompts, and words for spelling practice.

 So grab some dice, and let’s roll into this tutorial (see what I did there…wink!)

-For another invitation to enjoy a simple creative process, watch and join along as we make scribble art collages – a lovely process and great stress reliever!
+For another invitation to enjoy a simple creative process, watch and join along as we make scribble art collages – a lovely process and a great stress reliever!
 Or grab a handful of paper scraps to make a series of quick collages for composition and design exploration.